 With thousands of different pass and ticket combinations from which to chose, purchasing a ticket or pass can be confusing.
 Railpass.com uses state-of-the-art technology that connects directly to European rail reservations systems.

 How many days of train travel do you need?
 A rail pass is based on days of travel, not the number of train rides, so you will need to know the number of calendar days you will be travelling by train in order to purchase the correct number of travel days.
 How long do you need the pass to be valid?
 The number of days you need the pass to be valid is equivalent to the length of your entire trip, not how many days you will be on the train.
 So if you’re going to Germany for a month, but only plan on using the train for, say, 3 days at the beginning of your trip and 2 days at the end of your trip, you will need the pass to be valid for 30 days.
 Will you be taking trains frequently (in which case an unlimited, consecutive-day pass might be best) or just a few long trips here and there (in which case you might do better with a flexipass, which is good for a certain number of travel days within a set time frame)?
 How many people are traveling, and what are their ages?
-Most passes offer adult, youth, and saver passes.
-Generally, the adult and saver passes are in 1st class, while the youth pass is available as either a 1st and 2nd class pass.
-The saver pass is available at a discounted per person rate based on 2 to 5 people travelling together.
-(Up to two children aged 4–11 will be issued a pass for free when traveling with an adult passholder).
-Some passes also offer discounted rates for seniors.
+Most passes offer adult, youth, and senior fares.
+Generally, the adult passes are in 1st class, while the youth pass is available as either a 1st and 2nd class pass.
+Up to two children aged 4–11 will be issued a pass for free when traveling with an adult passholder.

 You must be in possession of a valid rail pass that covers the routing of the train in order to make a reservation.
 It is helpful to research the train schedules before making a request.